systemed/glug/README.md

 # Glug

-Text-based markup for Mapbox GL.
+Text-based markup for MapLibre and Mapbox GL.

-Glug is a compact markup 'language' that compiles to Mapbox GL JSON styles.
+Glug is a compact markup 'language' that compiles to GL JSON styles.
 It's implemented as a Ruby Domain-Specific Language (DSL), with all the flexibility that affords.

 Unlike CartoCSS and MapCSS, Glug does not cascade rules as standard.
 Cascading can produce a large number of rules, which is bad for mobile performance, and can make styles difficult to manage.
 Instead, Glug encourages concise styling by nesting layer definitions, with limited cascading as an option.